rundeck/docs/docs/learning/solutions/automated-diagnostics/linux-diagnostics-example.md

 4. Copy the field name for this host identifier.
 5. Navigate to edit the **Automation Action** you created in the prior section:
     * **Automation -> Automation Actions** Click on the Action you created and then click on **Edit**
-6. Add the following to the **Enter Process Automation arguments** field:
+6. Add the following to the **Enter Runbook Automation arguments** field:
    * **`-node_filter ${pd.alert.details.orig-source}`**
    * Replace `orig-source` with the field name from **Step 4**:<br><br>
 ![Add Node Filter](/assets/img/solutions-auto-diag-add-node-filter.png)<br><br>